wallarm/product-documentation/docs/4.6/fast/en/dsl/create-extension.md

     ![Detailed description of the vulnerability on the Wallarm web interface][img-vuln-details]

->   #### Info:: Plugging in FAST extensions
+!!! info "Plugging in FAST extensions"
->
->   To plug an extension to FAST, you need to mount the directory containing the extension's YAML file to the FAST node Docker container.
+    To plug an extension to FAST, you need to mount the directory containing the extension's YAML file to the FAST node Docker container.
 To see detailed information about the mounting procedure, navigate to this [link][link-extensions].